discipl/discipl-law-reg/doc/vision.md

 Library capable of interpreting published FLINT linked data models of official law and regulation and support self sovereign actors to effectively perform the tasks identified in them through discipl software stack.

-This library creates self sovereign id's in relation to needs automaticly and stores key information at a discipl-core supported platform (probably some local or private distributed wallet as you want to keep this private)
+This library creates self sovereign id's in relation to needs automatically and stores key information at a discipl-core supported platform (probably some local or private distributed wallet as you want to keep this private)

-Enables possibillity to escalate towards an escalation process (convergent facilitation) if any actor does not agree with the automated process and logic or decisions of other actors.
+Enables possibility to escalate towards an escalation process (convergent facilitation) if any actor does not agree with the automated process and logic or decisions of other actors.

 NOTICE: highly experimental - expect the content below to change considerably

 ------------------------

 discipl-law-reg includes a specification for a FLINT model expressed as linked data.
-For now it is published as verfiable claim with the whole model as JSON-LD as object.
+For now it is published as verifiable claim with the whole model as JSON-LD as object.
 The subject of this claim can be used to verify whether the model is official.
 The model is closely tied to official law and regulations using official jurisdictional references.
 A FLINT model is created by hand though with a formal method called Calculemus and specific tooling this can be made straightforward and possibly automated to a certain extend (ongoing research).

 A flint model describes, closely related to official law texts in natural language, the actions actors can or must take in the future (actions and duties) under what conditions given a current situation which depends on the actions that have been taken before and evaluated facts.